bzmar/EE450/README.md

 |---serverM.cpp 	# server M derived class implementation
 |---serverR.h 		# server R derived class header
 |---serverR.cpp 	# server R derived class implementation

+How to run:
+1)Compile all executables by running 'make all'
+2)Run Server M by './serverM'
+3)Run Server A by './serverA'
+4)Run Server R by './serverR'
+5)Run Server D by './serverD'
+6)Run Client by './client <username> <password>'
+                './client' will start the client by prompting for login's.
+                './client guest guest' will start the client in guest mode.
+You'll need to be authenticated as a member or guest to run commands.
+Once authenticated you'll be prompted to enter commands.
+**'Make Clean' will erase all files from compile, executables and generated program files: deployed.txt and logs.txt

 Design Documentation:
                                        Server A